Home

 Several are per Kirby's book.
 I honestly didn't know what I was getting in to when I started this, and maybe I still don't.

-In any case, I have to say Thanks to:
+In any case, emotions ran the gamut during this first major "go-thru" of the car.
+I have to say Thanks to:

 • Rene', my wonderful wife